jianqiucao/EE367L/Lab7/Lab7.md

 ​
 ## Notes

   - Submission deadline: **May 3**, 2018.
 Show the TA your program on Lab.

-  - Lab 8 report (Written report 3, Algorithms) is due on **April 26**, 2018
+  - You can also show me any improvements in Lab 5 on the day of May 3.
+However, the improvements after the original deadline have to be graded with 10% deduction.

-  - Lab 9 report (Written report 4, Report on Labs 2, 5 and 7) is due on **April 26**, 2018
+  - Lab 9 report (Written report 4, Report on Labs 2, 5 and 7) is due on **May 3**, 2018

-  - Each one in the group can work independently toward one improvement among the three.
+  - Lab 10 Evaluation of team members is due by the midnight of May 2, 2018.
+(If your team has four members, add one more column in the table.)

-  - You can finally merge your files using GitHub and test the intergrated program then.
+  - You can finally merge your files using GitHub and test the integrated program then.

 ​
 ## Files